DANCON MARCH 2022 || Camp Novo Selo, Kosovo

 This is what dedication to service looks like.
 Photo by SSG Hunt.

-I saved this picture for last.
-We all have our challenges in life, and the DANCON march will do that to you.
-But some challenges motivate others to dig deeper.
-I am amazed at the warrior spirit of MAJ Pitcher and his dedication to the service of our Nation.
+I saved this picture for last because it truly embodies the spirit of perseverance.
+We all face challenges in life, and the DANCON march certainly puts that to the test.
+But there are those who, despite the difficulty, inspire others to push further.
+I’m deeply moved by the warrior spirit of MAJ Pitcher and his unwavering dedication to serving our Nation.

 Now It's Your Turn-